Last Updated on April 28, 2023 by lindseymahoney

 5 | Prioritize Storage

-Pro tip: install hooks or pegs on the walls to hold less frequently used items such as brooms or dusters.
+Pro tip: install hooks or a peg rail to hold less frequently used items such as brooms or dusters.

 In this laundry room, specifically, the open shelf worked best since cabinets would block the light coming in from the window.